kasini3000/kasini3000/README.md

 The master connected to the linux node uses the ssh protocol.
 The master connected to the win node uses the winrm protocol.

-Master Control node based on [open source + free + cross-platform] powershell language.
+Master Control node based on [open source + free + cross-platform] powershell language.Instead of being based on YAML like Ansible.

 The master computer uses the "push" script, push script blocks, and push and pull files to node.
+You can transfer PS1 script files, code blocks, and object level variables between the master and the node. loading DLL files by .Net language.

+There are no agent on the Linux node, so there are no security issues.
+After open-sshd authentication, sshd will execute powershell.
+This is similar to ansible.

+For the Linux version master, you can use both Kasini3000 and Ansible.
+You can use powershell object variables to help store ansible return values.

+Some PS1 scripts can be used independently.
+This means that some features do not require powershell installation on Linux.
+These scripts are used to manage vmware esxi, switches, unix, terminals, IoT, and other SSH port node.
+It also supports bulk telnet.

 Bash can be invoked through powershell,